-As the site is greenfield, within the Green Belt adverse effects have been forecast for the 'biodiversity', 'soils', 'use of brownfield sites' and 'landscape' and development of the site would result in loss of landscape character, loss of valuable habitats and soil sealing.
-Part of Bovingdon Brickworks is managed by Box Moor Trust as a wildlife habitat.
+The site is greenfield, within the Green Belt, and would therefore result in loss of landscape character, loss of valuable habitats and soil sealing.

 In relation to 'greenhouse gas emissions' and 'air quality', adverse effects have been identified as there is an existing issue with traffic congestion in the village, which may increase with more people locating to the area.
-The site is located further from the village than other potential development sites which could discourage cycling and walking, however the area between the site and the village centre are relatively flat, which makes walking and cycling feasible.
+However, potential positive effects which could help to mitigate these adverse effects have also been identified for all of the options.
+Site is located further from the village centre than other site options which could discourage cycling and walking, however the areas between the sites and the village centre are relatively flat, which makes walking and cycling feasible.

-In terms of the social SA objectives the site provides opportunities for the creation of open space, and is likely to provide the largest amount of space of the four options assessed as part of the Emerging Core Strategy consultation.
-As the site is further from the village centre than other potential development sites community facilities would be harder to reach.

-The site should help to provide affordable housing.
+In terms of the social SA objectives the site provides opportunities for the creation of open space.
+As the site is further from the village centre than some other options community facilities would be harder to reach from these sites.
+Development of the site would help to provide affordable housing.

-In terms of the economic aspects, the site should help to make local facilities and services more viable.
-It should also therefore help to revitalise the local centre and maintain community vibrancy and vitality.
+In terms of the economic aspects, the site should help to make local facilities and services more viable, help to revitalise local centres and maintain community vibrancy and vitality.